Spontaneous sex for less than $2/day

 Published 11/03/2021

-Updated 05/25/2024
+Updated 01/08/2026

-Tramadol is used for a variety of relief situations, typically for pain experienced outside of a hospital.
+Tramadol is used for a variety of situations, typically for pain experienced outside of a hospital.
 Your healthcare provider may prescribe this medication if you have pain following surgery or a form of lasting pain from a previous injury.
-It can also be prescribed for off-label uses like premature ejaculation.

 Studies on Tramadol for the Treatment of Premature Ejaculation

-A more recent systematic review and meta-analysis published in the journal BMC Urology also looked at the potential benefits of tramadol as a premature ejaculation treatment across eight randomized clinical trials.
-They found tramadol to be more effective than placebo at delaying ejaculation and increasing the length of sex.
-And though tramadol appeared to work better than medications like paroxetine and the phosphodiesterase-5 (PDE5) inhibitor sildenafil (Viagra®), tramadol was more likely to cause adverse effects.
+They found tramadol to be more effective than placebo at delaying ejaculation and increasing the duration of sex.
+And though tramadol appeared to work better than medications like paroxetine and the phosphodiesterase-5 (PDE5) inhibitor sildenafil (Viagra®), tramadol was also more likely to cause side effects.

 Research on the efficacy of tramadol for on-demand use or as a long-term medication for PE is certainly promising, but it also reveals that tramadol is far from perfect.

-It’s also essential to keep in mind that the level of scientific evidence on tramadol and PE is far from totally comprehensive right now, meaning there’s likely still a lot that we don’t know about how tramadol works to treat PE (or whether it’s the best treatment option available).
+It’s also essential to keep in mind that the level of scientific evidence on tramadol and PE is far from totally comprehensive right now, meaning there’s likely still a lot we don’t know about how tramadol works to treat PE (or whether it’s the best treatment option available).

 Tramadol is available as both a liquid solution and in tablet form, including as long-lasting capsules, extended-release tablets, and oral drops.